PyChina/weekly/content/Issue/issue-378.md

     + ALEKSEY BILOGUR
     + • Shared by Aleksey Bilogur

-“In this article I want to discuss mixins: what they are, how they work, and when they’re useful.
-Hopefully after reading this brief article you will be ready to experiment with this pattern yourself in your own projects.”
+"In this article I want to discuss mixins: what they are, how they work, and when they're useful.
+Hopefully after reading this brief article you will be ready to experiment with this pattern yourself in your own projects."

 (`是也乎:`